YashAnand1/SelfNotes-November/README.md

 # **Overview**
 </div>

-In order to help gauge the understanding of the participants of the topics discussed in the first session on `**Kubernetes**`, we were assigned a total of 6 Tasks by Harsh Sir.
-The tasks assigned are mainly from the [Red Hat course of DO188](https://rol.redhat.com/rol/app/courses/do188-4.12/pages/pr01), which has been titled as `**Red Hat OpenShift Development I**`.
-Though the title of this course does not contain `Kuberenetes`, it helps provide its basics since OpenShift uses Kuberenetes underneath.
+In order to help gauge the understanding of the participants of the topics discussed in the first session on **`Kubernetes`**, we were assigned a total of 6 Tasks by Harsh Sir.
+The tasks assigned are mainly from the [Red Hat course of DO188](https://rol.redhat.com/rol/app/courses/do188-4.12/pages/pr01), which has been titled as **`Red Hat OpenShift Development I`**.
+Though the title of this course does not contain `Kuberenetes` in it, we can still understand its basics since OpenShift uses Kuberenetes underneath.

 During our first session, the chapters that we were able to cover as well as the chapters based on which we were assigned the tasks, were as follows:
 -  Chapter 1: Introduction and Overview of Containers